MichalMDev/CheckPoint-RSS---new-versions/README.md

-# Check new versions of softwrae via RSS Feeds.
+# Check new versions of Software via RSS Feeds using Zabbix Templates.